microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-help.md

       `cancel`

 3. Use the `+` button at the bottom of the flow, choose `Send a response`
-4. In the property editor on the right side, set the text of the activity to:
+4. In the properties panel on the right side, set the text of the activity to:

       `Canceling!`